Western States 100, Pre-race thoughts from Elizabeth Azze

 This years race is really no different other than Tony Kuprica being out of loop which sucks for us and of course most of all him.
 This years field is stacked 20 deep on both men's and women’s field respectively.
 For those of us who follow the elites of the sport this is a very exciting time and especially rewarding for those who get the opportunity to have their own race and personal adventure, we get to run behind the elites on the same dirt, climbing and descending the same mountains and hopefully crossing the same finish line.

-When the lottery was drawn in December 2010 I was over joyed to find out of was selected to have another opportunity to run this special race.
+My race: When the lottery was drawn in December 2010 I was over joyed to find out of was selected to have another opportunity to run this special race.
 Soon after I hurt myself during a winter mtb ride and the injury set me back 3 months.
 I pretty much couldn't do anything but focus on core and total body strength.
 I really didn’t think I would gain my fitness back to even attempt this race but here I am willing to give it my all along side 400 other runners.
 Off to the start!